 FARMOR'S KEY STAGE 3 (YEAR 7 TO 9) UNIFORM

-Shirts/Blouses: plain white shirt or blouse with no patterns and straight collars (vendor
+Shirts/Blouses: plain white shirt or blouse with no patterns and straight collars (vendor optional).
+Shirts should be tucked into trousers.
+Short sleeved shirts can be worn in warm weather.

 Jumpers: